 However, there are a number of use cases where it makes sense to have GRR execute arbitrary code as explained in the section Deploying Custom Code.

 As part of the GRR design, we decided that administrative control of the GRR server shouldn’t trivially lead to code execution on the clients.
-As such we embed a strict whitelist of commands that can be executed on the client and we have a separate set of keys for code signing.
+As such we embed a strict allowlist of commands that can be executed on the client and we have a separate set of keys for code signing.
 For a binary to be run, the code has to be signed by the specific key and the client will confirm this signature before execution.

 This mechanism helps give the separation of control required in some deployments.
 For example, the Incident Response team need to analyze hosts to get their job done, but deployment of new code to the platfrom is only done when blessed by the administrators and rolled out as part of standard change control.
 The signing mechanism allows Incident Response to react fast with new code if necessary, but only with the blessing of the Signing Key held by the platform administrator.